Please contact Dr. Herman Mays, Director of the Department of Biological Sciences Graduate Program, with any questions:

 South Charleston, WV 25303-1600

-Step 3: Apply for a Graduate Assistantship (if desired).
+Step 3: Apply for a Graduate Assistantship or secure other support if needed.

-Step 4: Confirm receipt of your application materials.
+Step 4: Confirm the admissions office has received your application materials.

-Please keep track of your application.
-It is your responsibility to ensure that all materials arrive, including letters of reference and transcripts.
-Please contact Vickie Crager in the Department of Biological Sciences at (304) 696-5413 regarding Graduate Assistantship applications, or the Graduate College at (304) 746-1901 regarding admissions materials to confirm that everything has arrived.
+Applicants are expected to keep track of their application throughout the process and ensure that all required materials arrive in the admissions office, including letters of reference and transcripts.
+Please contact the Director of the Biological Sciences Graduate Program Dr. Herman Mays at 304-696-6692 regarding applications for admission and GTAs, or the Graduate College at 304-696-4723 regarding admissions materials to confirm that everything has arrived.